Nsfr750/nsfr750.github.io/support.md

 ## Support My Work

-Thank you for considering supporting my open-source projects!
+Thank you for considering supporting my open-source projects.
 Your support helps me continue developing and maintaining high-quality software for the community.

 ## Why Support?